wdekkers/docker-php7-httpd-apache2-mysql/README.md

 You can add more `Virtual Hosts` in `etc/apache2/hosts.conf` the host1.local is in there.

 When you want to change the database name and password take a look into `docker-compose.yml`

+# Multiple databases
+So far docker has no support for creating the databases with the .yml file.
+In this repo I created a folder called mysql which you can find in `etc/mysql` when you place your sql files in here, these will automatically be loaded when you start your docker